-Leader of over a hundred expeditions and founder of Sedna (1), Nicolas Dubreuil is one of the world's leading polar specialists.
-He is the author of the books: Aventurier des glaces (2) and Akago (3).
-In the course of his adventures, "Niko", as his Inuit friends call him, has forged unique ties with bear, seal and narwhal hunters.
+Leader of more than a hundred expeditions and founder of Sedna (1), Nicolas Dubreuil is one of the leading specialists in the polar worlds.
+He is the author ofAventurier des glaces (2) and Akago (3).
+In the course of his adventures, "Niko", as he is known to his Inuit friends, has forged unique ties with bear, seal and narwhal hunters.
 Meet Niko.

-Can you tell us a little about your background?
+Can you tell us a bit about your background?

 Nicolas Dubreuil.

-How did you come to hunt?
+How did you get into hunting?

 Greenland.
 Sleigh ride through the icebergs.

-How is life in Kullorsuaq?
+What's life like in Kullorsuaq?

 Greenland.
 Heights of Kullorsuaq.
 The houses are in the middle of the cemetery.